 Although coal will still be used when demand is high, the Energy Information Administration (EIA) expects a continued decline for the US coal industry.

 The clean energy think tank Energy Innovation estimates that wind and solar could replace 86% of the US coal fleet by 2025.

 This signifies a pivotal change in the energy sector.
-If this progress continues in the following months, we may see the demand for coal entirely disappear, cutting CO2 emissions significantly and contributing towards efforts in achieving net-zero emissions.
+If this progress continues in the following months, could we see the demand for coal entirely disappear, cutting CO2 emissions significantly and contributing towards efforts in achieving net-zero emissions?

 Renewable energy has proven to be capable of offering cost-effective, reliable and decarbonised electricity.
 Therefore, this signifies that we can expect more clean energy breakthroughs in the future.

 Additionally, clean energy in the US is emerging as a critical subject in the upcoming presidential election.
 Climate change is expected to play a vital role as the top issue for swaying votes.
-For example, Beto O’Rourke revealed is plans to invest 5 trillion dollars on low carbon infrastructure in an effort to halve emissions by 2030 and achieve net-zero by 2050.
-This demonstrates that, even if intentions of candidates are to gain voters, the elections will see further promises of environmentalist legislation and, in turn, climate action.
+For example, Beto O’Rourke revealed plans to invest 5 trillion dollars on low carbon infrastructure in an effort to halve emissions by 2030 and achieve net-zero by 2050.

 Will the elections see further promises of environmentalist legislation and, in turn, climate action?